Halalaluyafail3/LuaPreprocessor/README.md

 Macro expansions are done using a `$` symbol with no 'not nows'.
 After the `$` symbol, one or more string literals or names will be scanned for, delimited by periods.
 The first name will be used to index the macros table, the result of which should be a function, built in macro, or table to search further into.
 If a table is found, then another name will be scanned for and this process repeats but with the previously found table.
 Scanning will stop when the final string literal or name is found that finds the function or built in macro to call.
 While scanning, macro expansions will be done, for example: `$$lua("lua")()` is valid.

-Once the built in macro or function is found to call, it will be invoked with a reference to the preprocessor state and the number of tables searched through (other than the macros table) to find the macro to invoke.
-Functions are provided the reference to the preprocessor state that allows manipulating the tokens, getting the macros table, setting the macros table to a new table, and setting error information.
+Once the built in macro or function macro is found to call, it will be invoked with a reference to the preprocessor state and the number of tables searched through (other than the macros table) to find the macro to invoke.
+Function macros are provided the reference to the preprocessor state that allows manipulating the tokens, getting the macros table, setting the macros table to a new table, and setting error information.
 Tokens prior to the `$` symbol are not visible, and cannot be changed nor viewed.
 A reference to a preprocessor state should only be used when macro expansion with a function is occuring, unless otherwise specified (e.g. you cannot interact with the preprocessor state while a macro is being searched inside of __index).

-When the function returns, the visible tokens are the result of macro expansion.
+When the function macro returns, the visible tokens are the result of macro expansion.
 Generally, a macro should only try to view and manipulate tokens in a defined region, such as in a set of brackets rather than work with all visible tokens.

 Built in macros should only be invoked with their original name, and should only be invoked directly by putting them in the macros table.
 The default preprocessing state will start with a macros table containg just the built in macros: `now`, `notnow`, `totokens`, `tostring`, `concat`, `if`, `defined`, `lua`, `none`.
 Here, 'brackets' is used to refer to parentheses, square brackets, or curly brackets.
 All types of brackets are treated equally, and when counting brackets to find the ending bracket they will be treated equally.
 Built in macros will scan left to right and do macro expansions, unless stated othwerwise.

-Explanations and examples of the built in macros:
+# The built in macros
 * `none`: Removes the symbol `$` and the name `none`.
 ```lua
 $none -- Expands to nothing